All students welcome here.

 In 2011, the Connecticut General Assembly approved a law which offers undocumented students residing in Connecticut in-state tuition benefits at the state's public institutions of higher education.
 The law was then expanded in 2015, reducing the requirement for Connecticut high school attendance from four years to two under HB 6844.
 To be eligible for in-state tuition at a state institution, students are required to complete the Status Acknowledgment Form indicating they are a resident of Connecticut, have attended at least two years of high school in Connecticut, and have graduated (or received the equivalent of a high school diploma) from a Connecticut high school or are enrolled at a public institution of higher education in this state.
 UConn's Office of Admissions screens students for eligibility for in-state tuition under this bill and will contact students directly if there are questions regarding in-state residency eligibility.

 The Application Process for Undocumented Students

-Citizenship and immigration status questions do vary between the applications for admission (i.e. Common Application, Coalition Application, or UConn Application).
+Citizenship and immigration status questions do vary between the applications for admission (i.e. Common Application, Apply Coalition with Scoir, or UConn Application).
 It is important to review each question carefully and select the options that best represents your personal background.
 UConn holds no preference for which application you choose to utilize.
 If you need assistance on your selections, we encourage you to consult with your school counselor or contact the Office of Undergraduate Admissions at (860) 486-3137 for further information.